1015206533/privacy_supporting_fall_detection/README.md

 ## Get Started

 We can use the following commands for model training and inference.
 The file idm_uda.py is the configuration file for the X3D backbone.
 We can also use the other backbones, such as I3D and C3D, and the corresponding configuration file are i3d_idm_uda.py and c3d_idm_uda.py.
-The parameters and training data required for model training can be adjusted in the configuration file
+The parameters and training data required for model training can be adjusted in the configuration file.
+The file test_label.txt is the true label file of the test data, and each line contains the label of a sample.

 ```shell
 ./tools/dist_train.sh x3d_uda/configs/idm_uda.py 2 --seed 1024 --validate --test-last --test-best --deterministic